Growing Cannabis Outdoors in Australia

 Spring has sprung, ladies and gentlemen.
 Which means that we Australians are entering the prime cannabis growing season – between September and April.
 Ahhh.
 What better time to develop a green thumb in our legendary Aussie climate?
 Nothing better than growing some dank cannabis outdoors in Australia!

 Here’s a guide on how to grow the stuff in the great outdoors without getting caught.
+If you’re after a guide for growing cannabis indoors in Australia, we wrote that up too!
 This guide adopts the expert advice of Peter Godfrey; the man who created the ‘Grower’s Lot‘ book, along with a video series on how to grow cannabis outdoors.
 We suggest you check it out for yourself:

 Finding a Site